lscalese/iris-config-api/README.md

 ## Export configuration

 There is a feature to export existing configuration.
-It's useful to generate a JSON document from an existing installation in order to use it for automatisation of further installation.
+It's useful to generate a JSON document from an existing installation in order to create automatisation script for further installation.
-Howewer, there is a lot of parameters...
-It's necessary to select wanted items.

 Firstable, create a filter as follow and then call `export` method.: